 The rest of the paper is organised as follows.
-Section 1 describes the methodology.
-Section 2 reports the empirical analysis, while sections 3 and 4 focus on deviations from the main model with an assessment of the effect of forecasting horizons and a comparison with consumers' forecasts respectively.
-Section 5 concludes.
+Section 2 describes the methodology.
+Section 3 reports the empirical analysis, while sections 4 and 5 focus on the effect of forecasting horizons and on a comparison with consumers' forecasts respectively.
+Section 6 concludes.

-1 Methodology
+2 Methodology